amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 `tab-order`.

-After creating the `font` and `transform`s, we'll create an `Entity` in the world for each of our players' scores, with their `transform` and a `UiText` component (with a `font` handle, initial `text`, `color`, and `font_size`).
+After creating the `font` and `transform`s, we'll create an `Entity` in the world for each of our players' scores, with their `transform` and a `UiTextComponent` component (with a `font` handle, initial `text`, `color`, and `font_size`).

 Finally, we initialize a `ScoreText` structure containing each of our UI